🇮🇪COURTS

 17.15 Information - Criminal Justice Act 2007, Section 51(1) (As Substituted By The Criminal Justice (Amendment) Act 2009, Section 23)

-This form is for providing information under Section 51(1) of the Criminal Justice Act 2007 as amended by the Criminal Justice (Amendment) Act 2009.
-It is used when specific information needs to be disclosed in criminal proceedings as required by law.
+This form relates to information disclosure under Section 51(1) of the Criminal Justice Act 2007, as amended by the Criminal Justice (Amendment) Act 2009.
+It would be used in criminal proceedings where specific information needs to be formally disclosed to the court or parties involved.

-The form captures specific information that must be disclosed under Section 51(1) of the Criminal Justice Act, which relates to disclosure of material in criminal proceedings.
+The form captures specific information that must be disclosed under Section 51(1) of the Criminal Justice Act 2007, as amended by later legislation.

 Risk Radar